Walter Mondale 1984 presidential campaign: Background

-Gaining the nomination
+Securing the nomination

 Democratic presidential primaries

 Mondale's opponents in the race for the Democratic nomination in 1984 included Reubin Askew, Jesse Jackson, George McGovern, and Gary Hart.
 In early polls, Mondale had a comfortable lead over his primary rivals, and he was considered the front-runner for the nomination by odds makers.
 John Glenn was considered Mondale's closest rival early in the race, but Glenn's campaign collapsed early on, as did most of the other Democratic candidates' campaigns.
 In 1983, Mondale was endorsed by almost all AFL–CIO leaders, as well as by the National Organization for Women, who had not endorsed a candidate since they were founded 17 years earlier.

 After Mondale trounced Hart in the February 20, 1984 Iowa caucuses, getting 48% of the vote to Hart's 16%, many in the media thought that the primaries were effectively over.
 Mondale's fate soon began to turn, however, after Hart won the New Hampshire primary, which cost Mondale his front-runner status.
 In an attempt to regain it, he effectively deployed the phrase "Where's the beef?" to cast doubt on Hart's claim that he offered "new ideas."
 During the course of all the primaries, Mondale got about 6.8 million votes, Hart 6.5 million, and Jackson 3.3 million.

 Mondale clinched the nomination in June 1984 by receiving significantly more votes from superdelegates than Hart did.
 Lautenberg then stated, "I believe it is time for Gary Hart to come home to the Democratic party and behind the nomination of Walter Mondale."
 Nevertheless, Hart refused to concede and instead announced his intention to challenge the results at the party's upcoming convention.